Please review How to Form a Captive to understand our general formation process.

 Regardless of how you choose to convert, the Captive Section will fully recognize the operating history of your captive insurance company.

-Prior to March 1 of each year (March 15 for Pure and Industrial Insured Captives), all companies shall submit to the Commissioner a report of its financial condition in the Captive Annual Statement Form, verified by oath of two (2) of its officers.
-Risk Retention Groups must file its annual statement on the NAIC blank.
+Prior to March 15th, all companies except Risk Retention Groups shall submit to the Commissioner a report of financial condition on the Captive Annual Statement Form, verified by oath of two (2) of its officers.
+Risk Retention Groups must file annual statements on the NAIC blank prior to March 1st of each year.

 Reserves and loss expense reserves must be certified by a Fellow of the Casualty Actuarial Society, a member in good standing of the American Academy of Actuaries or an individual who has demonstrated his competence in loss reserve evaluation and has been approved by the Commissioner.
 It is incumbent upon the applicant to select a member or individual who meets the requirements of this regulation.
 Please reference the list of Service Providers.